gigamonkey/monorepoize/README.md

   monorepo you want to create.

 - Run `./build something.repos`.
-It will create a directory named `something` and incorporate all the repos listed in the `.repos` file.
+It will create a directory named `something` and incorporate all the repos listed in the `something.repos` file.

 - After the monorepo is built, look for `empty-repo.txt` and `no-branch.txt` files in the subdirectories.
 These are created if